d-oit/DoAspnetboilerplateLdap/README.md

 This sample use Novell.Directory.Ldap for the ladp connection as additional option.

-Check out https://github.com/dotnet/runtime/issues/23944 - atm .net core 3 has no Support System.DirectoryServices.Protocols on Linux/Mac
+Check out https://github.com/dotnet/runtime/issues/23944 - (05/2020) .NET Core has no
+Support **System.DirectoryServices.Protocols** on Linux/Mac

 The sample use the OpenLdap from https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/